 - The past year has seen a slight increase in the number of items loaned.
-The increase, driven by improvements in the use of the Junior fiction/Kindy and Adult fiction/non-fiction collections, have seen book loans increase by 2.8% to 245,809. - The biannual Grove Classics concert series continued to receive strong support from the local community, drawing an average of 80 attendees per performance. - The Grove Library supports seven local book groups by providing spaces and resources. - In October/November, the library extended hours during the Exam Study period for students from Years 11, 12 and University only. - The library was happy to host a number of events and exhibitions for local residents and groups.
+The increase driven by improvements in the use of the Junior fiction / Kindy and Adult fiction / non-fiction collections have seen book loans increase by 2.8% to 245,809.

+- The bi-annual Grove Classics concert series continued to receive strong support from the local community, drawing an average of 80 attendees per performance.

+- The Grove Library supports seven local book groups by providing spaces and resources

+- In October / November, the library has extended hours during the Exam Study period for students from years 11, 12 & University only.

+- The library was happy to host a number of events and exhibitions for local residents and groups.
 These included a book launch for local author Margaret Thomas and an exhibition for the WA Women's Hall of Fame, which highlighted the work of several local women.

 - Each year the Shire of Peppermint Grove sponsors a series of youth events called "Have a Go with Peppy Grove".
-This year's events consisted of a Chinese calligraphy workshop, Creating a graphic novel with graphic novelist Aska, and local children's author Gabriel Evans returning for another of his wonderful drawing workshops. - Children's Book Week 2024 was a highly successful event, engaging children across all age groups-including pre-schoolers, kindergarteners, and school-aged students-through a variety of library-based activities throughout the week.
+This year's events consisted of a Chinese calligraphy workshop, Creating a graphic novel with graphic novelist Aska and local children's author Gabriel Evans returning for another of his wonderful drawing workshops.

+- Children's Book Week 2024 was a highly successful event, engaging children across all age groups-including pre-schoolers, kindergarteners, and school-aged students-through a variety of library-based activities throughout the week.
+Onsite attendance was 736 students with another 90 students attending outreach sessions.